Hal Mumme: Kentucky

 In 1999 Kentucky finished the regular season 6–5 before losing the 1999 Music City Bowl to Syracuse, 20–13.
 Season highlights included victories over #20 Arkansas, LSU, South Carolina, Vanderbilt and Indiana.

 The 2000 Wildcats dropped to 2–9, with victories against only South Florida and Indiana.
 Press reports detailing a growing investigation into NCAA rules violations cut the legs out from under the team, and it lost its final eight games.

 In early 2001, Mumme resigned amid numerous NCAA rules violations, largely payments to recruits.
 The team was eventually found to be in violation of more than three dozen recruiting violations.
 His former recruiting coordinator, Claude Bassett, was deemed the worst offender.
 Bassett had been forced to resign in 2000 for giving gifts to prospects and writing papers for them, and was slapped with an eight-year show-cause penalty, which effectively blackballed him from the collegiate ranks until 2009.
 As a result, Kentucky was banned from post-season play in 2002 and lost 19 scholarships over the next three seasons.
-Mumme, however, was not given any individual sanctions.
+While the committee concluded that Mumme “failed to monitor the activities of the recruiting office”, he was innocent of any rule violations and he was not given any individual sanctions.
 He was replaced by his offensive line coach Guy Morriss.

 Mumme's final record at Kentucky was 20–26, after a 20–18 start and an 18–17 record in his first three years, compared to Kentucky's 9–24 mark in the three years before his arrival.